 Biography

-Magdalena has a PhD in Applied Psychology from the University of Salford.
-Her PhD project focused on exploring the experience of romantic relationships and sexuality education in neurodivergent and neurotypical young people from the perspectives of young people, educational professionals, and caregivers.
-She also graduated with an MSc in Applied Psychology (Therapies) and BSc (Hons) in Psychology and Counselling at the University of Salford.
+Magdalena holds a PhD in Applied Psychology from the University of Salford.
+Her doctoral research focused on understanding the experiences of romantic relationships and sexuality education among neurodivergent and neurotypical young people, viewed through the perspectives of young people, educational professionals, and caregivers.
+Magdalena also earned an MSc in Applied Psychology (Therapies) and a BSc (Hons) in Psychology and Counselling from the University of Salford.

-Magdalena holds a Postgraduate Certificate in Higher Education Practice (PCHEP) and is recognised as a Fellow of the Higher Education Academy (FHEA).
+Additionally, Magdalena has a Postgraduate Certificate in Higher Education Practice (PCHEP) and she is recognised as a Fellow of the Higher Education Academy (FHEA).
 She is also a Chartered Member of The British Psychological Society (CPsychol).

 Profile